 - If the incident is in the form of a telephone call, do not engage in or encourage conversation.
 Please try to write down verbatim what was said by all parties.

 After a Report is Filed

-Immediately following an online report of a hate crime/bias incident, a reporter will receive a confirmation email which will include information about next steps, which will include contact and an offer of support by a member of the Response Team.
+Immediately following an online report of a hate crime/bias incident, a reporter will receive a confirmation email that details information about next steps, which will include contact information and an offer of support by a member of the Response Team.
 Then, follow-up will occur with the targeted individual(s) or group(s) to discuss the incident, collect more information and review potential actions for response.

 Notifying our Community